Key takeaways:

 Building conditions

-A dirtier office building requires more cleaning, so charge more to cover your time and effort to clean it.
+A dirtier office building requires more cleaning, so charge more to cover the time and effort spent cleaning it.
 You may even want to do a deep cleaning before you provide ongoing service.

-On the other hand, a building that’s been cleaned often will likely take less time to clean.
-You can likely charge a lower rate for regular cleaning.
+On the other hand, a building that’s been cleaned often will likely take less time to clean and you can likely charge a lower rate for regular cleaning.

 Cleaning frequency